ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 - Updated the `avm`'s state management to use `prefixdb`s, record caching metrics, and share additional code with the `platformvm`.
 - Simplified `UTXO` management and indexing in the `avm` and `platformvm`.
 - Restructured address parsing and management to be fully shared across compatible VM instances.
-- Restructured shared memory of the primary subnet to be fully shared across VM instances.
+- Restructured shared memory of the primary Subnet to be fully shared across VM instances.
 - Added a chain state implementation to support seamless caching over existing VM implementations and to simplify the implementation of new VMs.
 - Integrated the new chain state manager into the `rpcchainvm`, which also adds various metrics.
 - Added `upgradeBytes` and `configBytes` to the standard VM interface to better support future network upgrades.